miguelRepo/aircraft-accidents-analysis/README.md

 turns fatal.

 > **Note:** age is a crude proxy for experience.
 Total flight hours would
-> be a sharper measure and is a natural extension of this analysis using
+> be a sharper measure and is a natural extension of this analysis.
-> the `flight_time` table.

 ---